musqz/betterlockscreen-theming/README.md

 ## Mabox Linux Integration

-* Changing the desktop wallpaper updates the source image for background regeneration
+* Changing the desktop wallpaper updates the source image for betterlockscreen background regeneration

 * Or manual do `betterlockscreen -u /path/to/img/` to set your final lock background